 - Wisconsin Aging Advocacy Network will engage caregiver leaders in the state’s aging services plans, which include specific goals around advocacy efforts and diversity, equity, and inclusion.
 Caregiver leaders will engage by sharing their caregiver experiences to impact policy.

-We are thankful to the following foundations for their support: Archstone Foundation, Health Foundation for Western and Central New York, Ralph C. Wilson, Jr. Foundation, RRF Foundation for Aging, St. David’s Foundation
+We are thankful to the following foundations for their support: Archstone Foundation, Health Foundation for Western and Central New York, Ralph C. Wilson, Jr. Foundation, RRF Foundation for Aging, St. David’s Foundation and Bader Philanthropies.

 For more information about this project, please contact Siena Ruggeri at email@example.com.